ndzindo/Survey-Android-App/README.md

 # Survey Android App

-An Android Survey App developed using Kotlin, designed to simplify the process of creating and administering surveys on Android devices.
+An Android Survey App developed using Spiral model and programming language Kotlin, designed to simplify the process of creating and administering surveys on Android devices.

 ## Tech Stack